7:00-8:00 p.m. | April 18, 2023 | AUC CK Hall Room 214

 Three Compliments: Ways to Feel Seen as an Invisible Student

-Before becoming a published author, Newbery Medalist Erin Entrada Kelly was an underperforming student who nearly failed English and graduated high school with a 1.7 GPA.
-She explains that when you’re quiet and make mediocre grades, it’s easy to get lost in the shuffle.
+Before she grew up and became a published author, Newbery Medalist Erin Entrada Kelly was an underperforming student who nearly failed English and graduated high school with a 1.7 GPA.
+When you’re quiet and make mediocre grades, it’s easy to get lost in the shuffle.
 In this lecture, Erin will share the three compliments from teachers that she remembers to this day, how those brief moments of praise influenced her writing life, and ways that teachers can change a young person’s life in the briefest of moments.

-Erin Entrada Kelly received the 2018 Newbery Medal for Hello, Universe, a 2021 Newbery Honor for We Dream of Space, the 2017 APALA Award for The Land of Forgotten Girls, and the 2016 Golden Kite Honor Award for Blackbird Fly, among other honors.
-She is also the author and illustrator of the Maybe Maybe Marisol Rainey series.
+Erin Entrada Kelly is one of the most celebrated children’s authors writing today.
+She received the 2018 Newbery Medal for Hello, Universe, a 2021 Newbery Honor for We Dream of Space, the 2017 APALA Award for The Land of Forgotten Girls, and the 2016 Golden Kite Honor Award for Blackbird Fly, among many other honors.
+She is also the author and illustrator of the Maybe Maybe Marisol Rainey collection.